 This is usually a Death Trope, so unmarked spoilers follow.

 - One commercial plays this for laughs when a bikini model is posing on a hood of a car.
 When the car revs up it eats her, sucking her into the exposed engine butt-first.
 Afterwards the car's exhaust burps out the model's bikini top.

-- Another Ito manga, The Groaning Drain, has this happen to at least one of the characters when something pulls her into a drainpipe over the course of several hours.
-In this case the aftermath is never seen, but she is apparently still alive for some given meaning of the word.
+- The Groaning Drain, has this happen to at least one of the characters when something pulls her into a drainpipe over the course of several hours.
+In this case, the aftermath is never seen, but she is apparently still alive for some given meaning of the word.

-- Yet another example from Junji Ito can be found in Uzumaki, which starts off with the protagonist father (a potter) becoming obsessed with spirals.
+- Yet another example can be found in Uzumaki, which starts off with the father of the male protagonist becoming obsessed with spirals.
 His obsession drives him to turn his entire body into a spiral, which he does by forcing himself into a circular basin and contorting himself into an anatomically impossible spiral shape.
 It's probably fair to say at this point that Junji Ito loves this trope.